marty1885/scirknn/README.md

 Unholy but necessary code that converts scikit-learn's MLP classifer/regresser into RKNN2 files in order to run on Rockchip NPUs.
 Because `rknn-toolkit2` does not support the operations `sklearn-onnx` spits out.
 So you can put your busness logic on the edge (or other things you want to do).
 Also works around a ton of stuff that ONNX and rknn-toolkit2 expects the other party to solve.

+For real, who is training models large enough to need a NPU on sklearn?

 ## How it works

 * Grabs weights from the sklearn model